 Fax: (268) 462-2482

-The Government of Antigua and Barbuda has updated its travel advisory effective immediately to
+The Government of Antigua and Barbuda has updated its travel advisory effective June 1 to ensure

-ensure the continued safety of travelers and residents.
+the continued safety of travelers and residents.
 The V.C.
-Bird International Airport is open
+Bird International Airport is open for

 Pleasure Craft and Ferry Services which are required to follow all protocols issued by Port Health.